SophiaWoo/Distributed-Computing-using-MPI/README.md

 # Distributed-Computing-using-MPI

-## describe：
+## Describe：
 - normal homework
-- see ass1-17.pdf
+- read details in ass1-17.pdf

-## compile:
+## Compile:
-$ mpicc main.c
+- $ mpicc main.c

-## run on a single node or 2, 4, 8 nodes respectively:
+## Run on a single node or 2, 4, 8 nodes respectively:
-$ mpirun -np 1 a.out
+- $ mpirun -np 1 a.out
-$ mpirun -np 2 a.out
+- $ mpirun -np 2 a.out
-$ mpirun -np 4 a.out
+- $ mpirun -np 4 a.out
-$ mpirun -np 8 a.out
+- $ mpirun -np 8 a.out